anybody-test/support-wiki/How-to-setup-your-own-MoCap-driven-Model.md

+The AnyBody Modeling System v5.2 (AMS) and the AnyBody Managed Model Repository v1.5 (AMMR) are used in this example:

 # What do you need to process your own C3D model?

 1. C3D file of the recorded trial: Many of our users have the Plug-In-Gait marker protocol.
 Different protocols are also applicable.
 Additional markers can easily be added to the model.
 Force data from Force Platforms is necessary to ensure a smooth processing of the trials.